lucasnordic/2025-Practice/React-TypeScript/drive-tutorial/README.md

 - [x] change breadcrumbs to use links
 - [x] clean up the db and data fetching patterns
 - [x] url navigation
-- [ ] search is not specific to current folder
+- [ ] search should not be specific to current folder, only
 - [ ] Hamburger menu / media query for extra buttons, darkmode, grid/list, new/upload
-- [ ] In breadcrumbs, display the deepest folder first, add '...' between My Drive and however many fits to the right
+- [x] In breadcrumbs, display the deepest folder first, add '...' between My Drive and however many fits to the right
 - [ ] Redo light mode styling
 - [ ] handle infinite scrolling - limit
 - [ ] Refactor repeatable logic into hooks or services